Competition continues to heat up! Equip yourself with your Competitive Analysis!

 This analysis framework is often used in strategic planning and strategic management to help identify a potential competitive advantage.

-- Strengths: What do your competitors do better than you and really differentiates them?
+- Strengths: What do your competitors do better than you and really differentiate them?

 - Weaknesses: What do customers complain about the most?
 What do they lack?
 What do they fall short on?